 It’s not uncommon for history students to spend the occasional sleepless night wondering what they’ll do for work once they graduate, or if they should have majored in history in the first place.
-In reality there is in fact a wide range of entry-level jobs for history majors, even if they aren’t obvious at first.
+In reality there is a wide range of entry-level jobs for history majors, even if they aren’t obvious at first.

 These roles generally don’t require any additional certification, so you can apply for them right away.